Hossein-Kelisa/Hossein-kelisa/README.md

 # 👋 Hi, I'm Hossein

-I am a junior [full-stack](https://certificates.hackyourfuture.nl/VTXW4HZA) web developer.
-I finished a 7-month coding course at [HackYourFuture](https://hackyourfuture.net).
+I am a junior [Full-stack](https://certificates.hackyourfuture.nl/VTXW4HZA) web developer.
-This course teaches teamwork, writing clean code, and real projects.
+I completed a 7-month coding course at [HackYourFuture](https://hackyourfuture.net), focused on teamwork, writing clean code, and building real projects.

-I like making web apps that are easy to use and look nice.
+I enjoy creating web apps that are easy to use and visually appealing.
-I enjoy turning ideas into simple and smooth websites.
+I love turning ideas into simple, smooth, and functional websites.

+Currently based in the Netherlands 🇳🇱
+Curious, creative, and always learning — with a passion for full-stack development and building real-world applications.

 ![Coding Animation](./1.svg)